 Certain information and footnote disclosures normally included in consolidated financial statements prepared in accordance with U.S. GAAP have been condensed or omitted pursuant to such rules and regulations.
-Accordingly, these condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 31, 2021, included in the Company's 2021 Annual Report on Form 10-K filed with the SEC on June 15, 2022 (the "2021 Annual Report on Form 10-K").
-The information as of December 31, 2021 included in the condensed consolidated balance sheets was derived from those audited consolidated financial statements.
+Accordingly, these condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 31, 2020, included in View's 2021 Annual Report on Form 10-K filed with the SEC on June 15, 2022 (the "2021 Form 10-K").
+The information as of December 31, 2020 included in the condensed consolidated balance sheets was derived from those audited consolidated financial statements as restated for the items described within this report.
+See Note 2 for further information.